pgmmpk/beaglebone_pru_adc/README.md

 and store the result in memory for subsequent analysis.
 This is useful for researching analog input shape and tuning smoothing parameters and Schmitt filter threshold.

+4. User can configure `cap_delay` parameter to run at lower capture speed than the maximum.
+Capture delay introduces some delay at every capture cycle resulting in speed slowdown.
+This allows one to configure ADC capture frequency.

 ## Installation

 Assume Angstrom distribution with kernel 3.8.13: